 Sci 008, Science Centre, Anglia Ruskin University, East Road, Cambridge, CB1 1PT.

 Overview: Our research group focuses on targeting antimicrobial resistance through the utilization of genetic elements involved in gene regulation.
-Our main target ae DNA quadruplexes; four stranded structures formed from guanine rich sequences, commonly found in promoter regions.
-We are particularly interested carbapenem resistance genes of Acinetobacter baumannii.
+Our main targets are DNA quadruplexes; four stranded structures formed from guanine rich sequences, commonly found in promoter regions.
+We are particularly interested in carbapenem resistance genes of Acinetobacter baumannii.